Prepping for Reg F? Get These Tips to Improve Your Model Validation Notice Letters

 Collectors who use the model validation notice are protected by a “safe harbor” against claims that the collector’s letter does not comply the content and format requirements of Reg F. Those content requirements include:

 - Name of the original creditor as of the itemization date

 - Name of the creditor to whom the debt is currently owed

 - Itemization date and amount of debt on the itemization date

 - Itemization of the current amount of debt

 - Consumer-response information (attached in a tear-off format for paper notices)

 Optional information to be included in Model Validation Notice

-In addition to the information required to be contained in the Model Validation Notice, the rule allows a debt collector to include additional information in the MVN without losing safe harbor protections.
+In addition to the information required to be contained in the Model Validation Notice, the rule allows a debt collector to include additional information in the MVN template for demand letter without losing safe harbor protections.
 The rule refers to these additional pieces of information as Optional Disclosures.
 Although the Bureau’s sample Model Validation Notice does not contain all the Optional Disclosures, here is list of those disclosures: